 - Simon the gremlin from Trollz.

-- In the third Jimmy-Timmy Power Hour, there was a male villain named "Shirley".
+- In the third Jimmy-Timmy Power Hour, there is a male villain named "Shirley".
 Poof's anti-fairy counterpart hates being named Foop.

 - The Super Hero Squad Show once had a villain mocked by MODOK and the Abomination for being named "Pete".

 - In Tuff Puppy, when Larry took over D.O.O.M. he changed his name to Murray, which made everyone in T.U.F.F gasp in fear.

 - In Lilo & Stitch: The Series, the main villain is a rodent-like alien named Dr. Hamsterviel, often mispronounced to sound like the not-very-threatening Hamsterwheel.

 - Adventure Time has Marceline's father, Hunson Aberdeer.
 Neither are particularly common names, but it's oddly normal for a demonic, soul-sucking Humanoid Abomination who rules over a World Of Chaotic Evil.
 (It's also a bit odd for the setting, as most characters don't have "normal" surnames.)

 - The Winx Club arch enemies are a trio of witches called the Trix.
 Their names are Icy, Dracy, and Stormy.